karl0ss/JDRssDownloader/README.md

 There is a ``config-sample.json`` file that needs to be renamed to ``config.json``, after this you can update it with your required settings.

 - JDUserName - Your MyJDownloader Username
-- JDPassword - Your MyJdownloader Password
+- JDPassword - Your MyJDownloader Password
 - RSSFeed - The url to the rss feed you want to watch (Only tested with - https://rlsbb.cc/feed/)
+- RSSFeedRefreshMins - How often to poll your rss feed down to local file cache
+- JDPostLinksMins": How often to check your file cache for your shows and send found links to JDownloader
 - Autostart - Tells JDownloader to add and start the downloads straight away (true/false)
-- Shows - This needs to be a comma seperated list of json objects of the show and quality you want to check for.
+- Shows - This needs to be a comma separated list of json objects of the show and quality you want to check for.

 An example shown below